sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 - **Sourcegraph**: Main product.
 This name is always preferred unless you need to clarify between the 3 deployment methods for Sourcegraph below.
 - **Sourcegraph self-hosted**: On-premises and self-managed version of Sourcegraph.
 - **Sourcegraph Cloud** Dedicated, single-tenant Sourcegraph instances managed and provisioned by the Sourcegraph team.
 This was previously referred to as "managed instances."
-- **Sourcegraph.com / "dotcom"**: This is the cloud / SaaS version of Sourcegraph at [sourcegraph.com](https://sourcegraph.com).
-It can be used freely for open source search.
+- **Sourcegraph.com / "dotcom"**: This is the service publicly available at [sourcegraph.com](https://sourcegraph.com).
+It can be used to search top open source repositories.
 - **Sourcegraph OSS**: When referring to the build result of the open source repository.
 - **Sourcegraph integrations**: The general term for our integrations.
 When referencing specific integrations:
   - Sourcegraph(’s) Phabricator integration